A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 3.5.3 Mid-Size Cluster Across Two Data Centers Deployment

 A two-data center configuration provides high availability, disaster recovery, and load distribution.

 At least two read-write pairs are required.
-A read-write pair is only created when you pair a new node with a read-only node.
+A read-write pair is only created when you pair a new node with a read-only node as its read-write peer.
 As a best practice, you could configure the peers in different data centers if you are concerned about disaster recovery, or you could put the read-write peers in the same data center if you are concerned about network latency or network interruptions.
 Cluster nodes in the same data center should be part of the same cluster subgroup.
-You should enroll all endpoints in a data center with the nodes in that data center.
-This ensures that the nodes within a given Berkeley Data Center at the head of the endpoint node scan list for endpoints in the same data center.
+You should ensure that all endpoints in a data center are in the same cluster subgroup as the nodes in that data center.
+This ensures that the nodes within a given data center are at the head of the endpoint node scan list for endpoints in the same data center.

 For a large deployment, Oracle recommends that you have a minimum of four Oracle Key Vault servers in a data center for high availability.
 This enables additional servers to be available for key updates if one of the servers fails.
 When you register the database endpoints, balance these endpoints across the Oracle Key Vault servers.
 For example, if the data center has 1000 database endpoints to register, and you have Oracle Key Vault four servers to accommodate them, then enroll 250 endpoints with each of the four servers.

 Each endpoint first contacts the Oracle Key Vault nodes in the local data center.
 If an outage causes all Oracle Key Vault nodes to be unavailable in one data center, then as long as connectivity to another data center is available, the endpoint node scan list will redirect the endpoints to available Oracle Key Vault nodes in another data center.